johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 =======
 >>>>>>> b4f2f7a5a5e07d42d9fc4f064fca9642a5edceac

-[The Coast to Coast Path](https://www.sherpaexpeditions.com/Coast-to-Coast) is not an offical route like the others, but it is very popular.
+[The Coast to Coast Path](https://www.sherpaexpeditions.com/Coast-to-Coast) is not an official route like the others, but it is very popular.
 My impression is that it had a higher proportion of non-British walkers than the other routes, although that may be true of the West Highland Way as well.
-The route passes through the Lake District, the Yorkshire Dales Natoinal Park, and the North York Moors National Park.^[National Parks in the UK are not exclusively park land like a national park in the US.
+The route passes through the Lake District, the Yorkshire Dales National Park, and the North York Moors National Park.^[National Parks in the UK are not exclusively park land like a national park in the US.
 They generally are private land, but there are regulations to preserve the landscape.
 There are also other